MainShayne233/five_hundo/README.md

 mix do deps.get, assets.install, ecto.create
 ```

-Then create your password digest (development and/or production):
+Then create your password digest for development and/or production.

+(default dev password is `five_hundo`)
 ```bash
 mix auth.digest your_super_secure_password
 ```